kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/05-mobile-wallet/articles/04-what-if-i-can-t-add-my-wise-card-to-my-mobile-wallet/content.md

+# Mobile wallet
-# What if I can't add my Wise card to my mobile wallet?
+## What if I can't add my Wise card to my mobile wallet?
 There are some situations where you might have trouble adding your Wise card to your mobile wallet.

 ### If you haven’t received the SMS code